Rudram 4 Missile: India’s 1000km Hypersonic Game-Changer

 Futuristic Rudram-5 missile and AMCA drone collaboration concept.

-• Increased Automation: AI-assisted targeting and seeker logic
+• Increased Automation: Integration of AI-assisted targeting and seeker logic to improve precision in complex environments.

-This strategy supports India’s ambition to be a global supplier of advanced defence systems.
+This forward-looking strategy reflects India’s intent to move beyond self-reliance and emerge as a global supplier of advanced hypersonic missile systems.

 Conclusion